q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### Introducing IoT Center

-Four main components of IoT Center architecture:
+Our IoT Center architecture has four layers:
 - **InfluxDB API**: InfluxDB v2 API.
-- **IoT device**: Virtual or physical devices write data to the InfluxDB API.
+- **IoT device**: Virtual or physical devices write IoT data to the InfluxDB API.
 - **IoT Center UI**: User interface sends requests to IoT Center server and renders views for the browser.
 - **IoT Center server**: Server and API receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.

+### IoT Center: setup

 ### IoT Center: add your token